-Begin your journey with wildlife photography safaris in 4X4 jeeps (our exclusive off-road tours sway away from the typical tourist crowds and allow guests to get up close and personal with “The Big Five.”)
-Dust off and add a wine and culinary tour, or refreshing beach days.
+Begin your journey with wildlife photography safaris in 4X4 jeeps or specially outfitted minivans (our exclusive tours get up close and personal with “The Big Five.”)
+Dust off and add a wine and culinary tour or a refreshing beach holiday.
 Mix it up a little and you can embark on a walking, boat or canoe safari.
 Kick those heels and mount yourself on a rare treat of experiencing safari on horse-back.
+You may have an inner voice calling for more thrills, and you may desire to venture into the mystery of the African rainforest to track an endangered family of mountain gorillas, getting up close and personal enough to see human-like intelligence in their eyes.
+If you find aerial view photographs stunning, why not experience the beauty of a hot air balloon safari in the Serengeti?

-Fair Trade Safaris donates 100 percent of its profits to a variety of fully-vetted wildlife conservation, community development, and social impact projects.
+Fair Trade Safaris donates 100% of its profits to a variety of fully-vetted wildlife conservation, community development, and social impact projects.

 Nestled in East Africa surrounded by beautiful coasts, lakes, mountains and game parks, Tanzania awakens ones soul.
 Home to the sweeping plains of Serengeti National Park, Ngorongoro Conservation Area and Lake Manyara National Park, the “big five” (elephant, rhinoceros, buffalo, lion, and leopard) make this a mecca for safaris.
 Peering over Tanzania at 19,341’, Mt.
 Kilimanjaro’s three majestic volcanic cones, “Kibo,” Mawenzi,” and Shira say “Jambo.”
 Tanzania is an ideal destination for those looking for a trekking challenge or a spectacular safari excursion.
 Stop by Arusha to relax and shop in luxury for Tanzanite, the blue violet gemstone native to Tanzania.
 Or, relax, sip and sample local coffee.
 Sail to Zanzibar for cultural immersion and satiating lazy beach days.